Clyde Gates

-Edmond Darell "Clyde" Gates (born June 13, 1986) is a former American football wide receiver.
-Gates was drafted by the Miami Dolphins as the 111th overall pick in the 2011 NFL Draft.
+Edmond Darell "Clyde" Gates (born June 13, 1986) is an American former professional football wide receiver.
+Gates was selected by the Miami Dolphins as the 111th overall pick in the 2011 NFL draft.
 He is the cousin of running backs Bernard Scott and Daryl Richardson.

-Early years
+Early life

 Gates had a rough childhood, growing up in a troubled neighborhood with his father serving 18 years in prison for murder.
 He intended on playing in the NBA after earning a scholarship to play basketball at Tyler Junior College in Texas.
-He was asked not to return for a second season; however, which led him to find a new future.
+He was asked not to return for a second season.
 He was recruited by Abilene Christian to play football in 2007.

 College career

 As a freshman in 2007, Clyde played in 11 games finishing with 12 catches for 285 yards and 1 touchdown.
 He also carried the ball 14 times for 189 yards and 4 more scores.
 He had 876 all-purpose yards in 2007.
 Gates finished his sophomore year playing 10 games, missing two games due to a leg injury early in the season, resulting in 31 catches for 716 yards and 8 touchdowns.
 His Junior year earned him the "top receiver for the Wildcats" with 702 yards with 5 touchdown, averaging 14.3 yards per catch.

-Upon entering the 2011 NFL draft, he was selected in the 4th round with the 111th pick by the Miami Dolphins.

 Professional career

 Miami Dolphins

-Gates scored his first touchdown in the Dolphins first preseason game on August 12, 2012 vs Atlanta.
+Upon entering the 2011 NFL draft, Gates was selected in the 4th round with the 111th pick by the Miami Dolphins.
+He scored his first touchdown in the Dolphins first preseason game on August 12, 2012 vs Atlanta.

 Gates was released by the Dolphins on August 31, 2012.